Candice-Leigh-King/moving-moran/_posts/2020-10-13-what-we-pack-for-our-backpacking-trips.md

 ---
 layout: posts
-title: What we pack for our backpacking trips!
+title: What We Pack for Backpacking Trips!
 description: >-
   This is our packing list from our 3 night, 4 day backpacking trip to Havasupai.